NextEra Energy, Inc.(NEE) - Stock detail

 AI Analysis

-• The current ratio of 0.54 and quick ratio of 0.44 indicate relatively low short-term liquidity.
+• Liquidity: The current ratio of 0.54 and quick ratio of 0.44 are significantly below 1.0, indicating limited short-term liquidity to cover current liabilities with current assets.

-• This low liquidity is common for utilities that fund large infrastructure projects with long-term debt rather than holding high levels of current assets.
+• This is common for utilities that fund large infrastructure projects with long-term debt rather than holding high levels of liquid assets.

-• The debt-to-asset ratio of 69.91% reflects a high degree of financial leverage.
+• Solvency: The debt-to-asset ratio of 69.91% is high, reflecting a leveraged capital structure.

-• This high leverage is standard for the utility industry, which uses debt to finance expensive, long-lived assets (power plants, transmission lines) that generate stable cash flows over decades.
+• This is standard for the utility industry, which uses substantial debt financing for its asset-heavy business model (power plants, transmission networks).

 Leverage